 Shawn Wilson serves as Governor Edwards’ Secretary of the Department of Transportation and Development.
 Prior to this appointment, he served as Chief of Staff for the department for the three previous secretaries, under two governors.

-Major Kevin Reeves, a native of Baton Rouge, received his degree from Louisiana Tech University.
+Colonel Kevin Reeves, a native of Baton Rouge, received his degree from Louisiana Tech University.
 He began his career at the Louisiana State Police in 1990 as a trooper assigned to motorcycle patrols with Troop A in Baton Rouge.
 His career in the state police brought him to Troop F in Monroe in 1993, where he served as a squad leader for the mobile field force and as a case agent and undercover agent on many narcotics investigations and operations for the Bureau of Investigations.
 In 2008, he became the Troop Commander of Troop F before assuming the role of Command Inspector of Patrol Operations and Commander of Statewide Mobile Field Force Team in 2013.
-Major Reeves is married to Kristi Hall Reeves and they have three children – Kaleb, Kyle and Klayton.
+Colonel Reeves is married to Kristi Hall Reeves and they have three children – Kaleb, Kyle and Klayton.

 Retired Col. Joey Strickland, a native of Tallulah, serves as the head of Louisiana’s Department of Veterans Affairs.
 Strickland is a 30-year veteran of the U.S. Army, having served two combat tours in Vietnam.
 He previously served as the Director of Louisiana Troops to Teachers, Director of Veterans Affairs under Governor Mike Foster, Deputy Secretary of Veterans Affairs under Governor Kathleen Blanco.
 For five years, he led the Arizona Department of Veterans Affairs.